cnorick/curse-of-strahd-notes/Locations/Death House.md

 >
 >A black cloud engulfs the room.
 The cultists try to run, but they're swallowed up. [[Elizabeth Durst|Mrs. Durst]] falls to her knees, trembling.
 The [[Dark Powers]] have given her then un-aging body she so desired, but she can't help but consider the cost as her mind completes its total corruption.
 >
 >Flash once more, and you're in the Main Hall of the house.
 It's filthy, covered in cobwebs and dust.
-Before you stand a specrt
+Before you stands a spectral [[Rosevalda|Rose]] holding a sleeping baby [[Walter]].
+By her side, [[Thornboldt|Thorn]] cradles his doll, unafraid for